FirstEverTech/Universal-Intel-Chipset-Updater/docs/BEHIND-THE-PROJECT_EN_2025.md

 ---

 ## 🔍 6.
-Independent Security Audit (Score: 9.4 / 10)
+Security Review

-The release was evaluated through an automated AI-based security audit:
+The release was reviewed independently by multiple AI systems, each applying structured security analysis criteria:

 ### Major Positives